phoddie/node-red-mcu/readme.md

 ### Junction
 - [X] Supported

 Junction nodes are optimized out by `nodered2mcu` by replacing each junction with direct wires between its inputs and outputs.
+Consequently, Junction nodes have a zero-cost at runtime in Node-RED MCU Edition.

-### GPIO In
+### MCU Digital In
-Implemented as "rpi-gpio in" node.

-- [X] Select GPIO pin
+- [X] Select pin
 - [X] Pull-up and pull-down resistor options
-- [X] Multiple nodes can share a single GPIO
+- [X] Multiple nodes can share a single pin
 - [X] Sets `topic` on message
-- [X] Read initial state of pin on deploy/restart
+- [X] Read initial state of pin on start
 - [X] Debounce
 - [X] Status

 Implemented with ECMA-419 Digital class.

+If the "rpi-gpio in" node is used in flows, it is translated to a Digital In node.

-### GPIO Out
+### MCU Digital Out
-Implemented as "rpi-gpio out" node.

-- [X] Select GPIO pin
+- [X] Select pin
-- [X] Digital and PWM output modes
 - [X] Initialize initial pin state option
+- [X] Multiple nodes can share a single pin
+- [X] Status & Done

+Implemented with ECMA-419 Digital class.

+If the "rpi-gpio out" node is used in digital output mode in flows, it is translated to a Digital Out node.

+### MCU PWM Out
+- [X] Select pin
+- [X] Initialize initial pin state option
 - [X] Multiple nodes can share a single GPIO
+- [X] Set frequency
 - [X] Status & Done

-Implemented with ECMA-419 Digital and PWM classes.
+Implemented with ECMA-419 PWM Out class.

+If the "rpi-gpio out" node is used in PWM mode in flows, it is translated to a PWM Out node.

 ### DS18B20
 - [X] Multiple temperature sensors